theogf/AugmentedGaussianProcesses.jl/README.md

 Y_predic = model.predict(X_test) #For getting the label directly
 Y_predic_prob = model.predictproba(X_test) #For getting the likelihood of predicting class 1
 ```
-The documentation is currently worked on.
+The documentation is currently worked on but I invite you to check the self explaining examples in the mean time [here](https://github.com/theogf/AugmentedGaussianProcesses.jl/blob/master/examples/)
-There is also a more complete example in a Julia notebook : [Classification with Sparse XGPC][31b06e91]

 ## References :